cobopso/penpot-text-truncate/README.md

 ### Important limitation

 Penpot does not currently expose a native text-overflow/ellipsis property to plugins.
 The live behavior therefore depends on the plugin runtime.
 Hidden background mode keeps that runtime active without a visible panel.
 After reloading Penpot, restarting the browser, or reopening the file in another session, launch the plugin once to reconnect saved live layers, then send it to background again.

-## Updating this repository

-Upload/replace the files in the repository root, commit the changes, and GitHub Pages will redeploy automatically.